we have started a new and exciting series: My Year of Design! The first two calendar weeks are free, so do stop by and have a look:Continue

 Added by juhu on November 19, 2013 at 1:03pm — No Comments

 I posted about our second International Block Swap some months ago.
 Now it is really picking up speed - we have received blocks from ca. 10 countries already - even from Mexico and Brazil.
 You still have time to join in.
 The deadline for sending the blocks to us is 31 December 2013.
-If you…Continue
+If you are interested, look at the block gallery to see what…Continue

 Added by juhu on October 12, 2013 at 12:31pm — No Comments